heidihw/lilyvale/APIDOC.md

 - Possible 400 (invalid request) errors (all plain text):
   - If the provided credentials do not match an entry in the database, returns error with `Invalid username or password.`
+  - If any of the required parameters is missing, responds in plain text with the message `Missing required params.`
 - Possible 500 errors (all plain text):
   - If something goes wrong on the server, returns error with `Something went wrong.
 Please try again later.`